YunhaoLiu1228/CS241-Systems/lovable_linux/final_exam_practice.md

 4. "Creating a symlink in my home directory to the file /secret.txt succeeds but creating a hard link fails" Why?

 5. Briefly explain permission bits (including sticky and setuid bits) for files and directories.
+    The permissions of a file are represented by a 3-digit octal number, the least significant byte of which corresponds to the read privileges, the middle one to write privileges and the final byte to execute privileges.
+    The setuid bit is an additional bit that files with execute permission may have set.
+It indicates that when the program is run, it will set the uid of the user to that of the owner of the file.
+    The sticky bit today can be set on a directory to allow only the file owner, user owner, or root user to rename or delete the file.

-6. Write brief code to create a function that returns true (1) only if a path is a directory.
+6. Write brief code to create a function that returns true (1) only if a path is a directory. int is_dir (const char* path) {
+        struct stat s;
+        if (stat(path, &s)) return 0;
+        else return S_ISDIR(s.st_mode);
+    }
 7. Write brief code to recursive search user's home directory and sub-directories (use `getenv`) for a file named "xkcd-functional.png' If the file is found, print the full path to stdout.

 8. The file 'installmeplz' can't be run (it's owned by root and is not executable).
 Explain how to use sudo, chown and chmod shell commands, to change the ownership to you and ensure that it is executable.